fredymad/TFM-UNED-DATOS/README.md

 EstadisticasMOD.ipynb: code that computes statistical measures to obtain insights from the MOD corpus, such as the distribution of entities; the minimum, maximum, average and total number of characters, tokens, entities and sentences per dataset.
 An equivalent code is built to obtain the MEDDOPROF corpus statistics EstadisticasMEDDOPROF.ipynb.

 ModeloXXX.ipynb: main document for training the transformers models, postprocessing and evaluation.

+EvaluationLib.ipynb: code to evaluate the best-performing model with scikit-learn, seqeval and nervaluate libraries.

+ErrorInspection.R: code to study the tokens misclassified by the model.